Augmentation-aware Self-supervised Learning with Conditioned Projector: Additional analysis of

-\paragraph{Rotation prediction} In order to understand whether \our{} learns to generalize to other types of augmentation, which were not used during pretraining, we inspect the prediction of applied augmentation through the following experiment.
-We train a linear classifier on top of the pretrained model to indicate whether the image was rotated by $0$, $90$, $180$, or $270$ degrees.
-We formulate the problem as classification due to its cyclic nature and test the model on the datasets used for linear evaluation in Section 4.1 of the main manuscript.
+To understand whether \our{} generalizes to types of augmentation that were not used during pretraining, we inspect its performance in the task of prediction of the applied augmentation.
+We train a linear classifier on top of the pretrained model to predict whether the image was rotated by $0$, $90$, $180$, or $270$ degrees.
+We formulate the problem as classification due to its cyclic nature and test the model on the same datasets as in Section \ref{sec:exp:downstream}.
 We present the results of vanilla, AugSelf~\cite{lee2021improving} and \our{} variants of self-supervised methods in Table \ref{tab:rotation}.
-Apart from a few exceptions, \our{} and AugSelf extensions allow in general for better prediction of rotation than the vanilla SSL methods.
-Moreover, in the case of SimCLR, \our{} representation predicts the rotations the most accurately on a vast majority of datasets.
+Apart from a few exceptions, \our{} and AugSelf extensions allow in general for better rotation prediction than the vanilla SSL methods.
+Moreover, in the case of SimCLR and Barlow Twins, the \our{} representation predicts the rotations the most accurately on a vast majority of datasets.
 This occurs despite the fact, that neither of the methods was trained using rotated images and thus, never explicitly learned the \emph{concept} of rotation.
-This suggests that \our{} learns representations which are sensitive to a broader set of perturbations than those whose information had been used in \our{}'s pretraining.
+This suggests that \our{} learns representations that are sensitive to a broader set of perturbations than those whose information had been used during pretraining.